cupofsketches/cupofsketches.github.io/summercollection/README.md

-# Royal Match Card Status Copy and Paste
+# Royal Match Card Status

-Royal Match Card Status Copy and Paste is a tool designed to simplify sharing the status of card collections on Reddit, other social platforms, and in-game chat.
+Royal Match Card Status is a tool designed to simplify sharing the status of card collections on Reddit, other social platforms, and in-game chat.
 Users can easily select whether each card is needed or a duplicate using radio buttons and generate formatted output accordingly.
+Copy the generated text and paste it wherever you need.

 ## Features